BCHSI/philter-deidstable1_mirror/optimized/README.md

 1. Avoid unnecessary calls to the POS tagger by `map_set()` and `map_pos()`.
 2. Avoid redundant tokenization in `map_set()` and `map_pos()`.
 3. Eliminate POS computation by storing the POS data offline (to a file) and just load them each time Philter is run.
+If there are no pos files locally, philter will create them the first time you run it.
+The default directory for storing the pos files is `./data/pos_data`

 ### How to run?